The best places to find gold in Victoria

-So we hear about vague locations, such as “outskirts of Bendigo”, which is where a dad, his two daughters and a dog named Lucky were having a stroll on Mother’s Day this year.
+So we hear about vague locations, such as “outskirts of Bendigo”, which is where a dad, his two daughters and a dog named Lucky were having a stroll on Mother’s Day in 2019.
 One girl kicked a rock lying on the road.
 It seemed heavy, a bit different – and it was.
 It was a 624-gram nugget and a $35,000 Mother’s Day present.

-As for the prospector who struck it lucky last week, he will only reveal that he struck it rich somewhere within 150 kilometres of Ballarat.
+As for the prospector who struck it lucky with a two-kilogram nugget in 2019, he will only reveal that he found it somewhere within 150 kilometres of Ballarat.

 The prospector was “shaking like a leaf” by the time be brought his find into metal detector retailer Gold Ballarat.
 “He didn’t know what to do with it.
 He hadn’t slept in three days,” says shop owner Mark Day.

 Mark says the prospector could have so easily missed his golden opportunity.
 “He told me the detector made a noise and when he dug down a short way he found a .22 lead bullet and thought that was that,” Mark says.
 “But the detector kept insisting there was something there, so he dug further and – bang – there it was.”